schuetzgroup/2-CLASTA/README.md

 # 2-CLASTA
 2-CLASTA is an ImageJ plugin to analyze localization data from 2-color SMLM experiments.

+This repository contains code implementing methods described in reference [1].
+Please cite the corresponding paper if you use code from this repository.

 ## Quick guide to use 2-CLASTA plugin in ImageJ
 For more detailed information, please refer to the manual "2-CLASTA_plugin_manual.pdf"